 Nina A. Tran.
 Ms. Tran has served as a member of our Board since our 2021 Annual Meeting.
 From March 2021 until December 2022, Ms. Tran served as the chief financial officer for Pacaso, a real estate technology company focused on second home co-ownership.
 From 2016 to 2021, Ms. Tran was the chief financial officer at Veritas Investments, Inc., an owner and manager of mixed-use real estate properties.
 From 2013 to 2016, Ms. Tran served as the chief financial officer of Starwood Waypoint Residential Trust, a leading publicly-traded REIT that owns and operates single-family rental homes.
-Prior to joining Starwood Waypoint, Ms. Tran served as senior vice president and chief accounting officer, and most recently as chief global process officer, where she helped lead the merger integration between AMB and Prologis.
+Prior to joining Starwood Waypoint, Ms. Tran spent 18 years at Prologis, Inc. (formerly AMB Property Corp.), the largest publicly-traded global industrial REIT.
+Ms. Tran served as senior vice president and chief accounting officer, and most recently as chief global process officer, where she helped lead the merger integration between AMB and Prologis.
 Prior to joining Prologis, Ms. Tran was a senior associate with PricewaterhouseCoopers.
 Since 2016, Ms. Tran has served on the board of directors of Apartment Income REIT (AIR; formerly AIMCO).
 Ms. Tran serves on the advisory board of the Asian Pacific Fund.
 Ms. Tran brings particular expertise to the Board in the areas of accounting, financial controls and business processes.
 Ms. Tran is a member of our Audit Committee and our Governance Committee.